-My physical location in Long Island, New York, does not prevent me from working with more distant clients, whether in person or remotely (via Skype, FaceTime, or WhatsApp).
+My physical location in Bloomington, Indiana, does not prevent me from working with more distant clients, whether in person or remotely (via ZOOM, Skype, FaceTime, or WhatsApp).
 In addition, my consultancy services can draw on the expertise of a wide network of reliable collaborators—nationally and internationally—who are highly knowledgeable and experienced in AAC and related fields, such as described below.

 Susan M. Bashinski, Ph.D.